ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 Here is a typical full cycle of my diet:
 * cut / caloric deficit
-  * drop body fat while preserving muscle
+  * drop body fat while preserving muscle: target rate is to lose 1 lb / week
   * typically correlates with one round of
     * 2 basic hypertrophy cycles
     * maybe a metabolite focus cycle